gajdulj/gajdulj.github.io/about.markdown

 ---

 Thanks for landing here.
-This blog is going to document my journey on becoming 10x data engineer.
+This blog is going to document my journey on becoming 10x big data engineer.